-Shane Graham, a close family friend of Pennylegion and Boshuk, spoke on behalf of the families.
+Shane Graham, a close family friend of Pennylegion and Boshuck, spoke on behalf of the families.
 He was joined by two of the couple’s sons, David and Adam.

 “The family has been torn apart by the actions of Dustin William James Duthie this week,” Graham said.
 “It is nothing short of a tragedy that has many ripple effects and has affected many people in different areas.
 We are hopeful that justice will be served and are so thankful for the support that everyone has given us in the past two days.”

-WATCH: Shane Graham speaks to media on behalf of the families of Alan Pennylegion and Shawn Boshuk, victims of a Calgary triple homicide.
+WATCH: Shane Graham speaks to media on behalf of the families of Alan Pennylegion and Shawn Boshuck, victims of a Calgary triple homicide.

 He went on to say that the past two days have been an “incredibly difficult time,” adding that some family members — including two of the couple’s children — have not been able to make it to Calgary yet.